danchoi/soywiki/README.markdown

 ## Why CamelCase WikiLinks rule

 Some people don't like the CamelCase (a.k.a.
 WikiCase) wiki link pattern.
-But SoyWiki digs them.
+But SoyWiki digs it.

 * Besides being the original, CamelCase is the most elegantly minimalist approach to linking wiki pages together -- "with no additional markup whatsoever," as [Ward Cunningham put it][ward].
 * It encourages you more than other wiki link patterns to create wiki pages with succinctly descriptive names.
-* Because the pattern is so minimal and succinct, typing them it interrupts your flow of thinking less than other wiki patterns.
+* Because the link pattern is so minimal and succinct, typing them it interrupts your flow of thought a lot less than other wiki patterns.
-* CamelCase wiki-links are also conducive to storing wiki pages in plain text files: the page names can map directly to Unix file names without any awkward character escaping.
+* It is very conducive to storing wiki pages in plain text files: the page names can map directly to Unix file names without any awkward character escaping.

 [ward]:http://c2.com/cgi/wiki?WikiCase

-## Behind the name of this wiki engine
+## Behind the name

-I enjoy soy ice cream, soy milk, and tofu -- all light, enjoyable, and healthy foods.
-And "SoyWiki" hasn't been used yet to name a wiki engine.
-Hence the name.
+Soy ice cream, soy milk, soy burgers, soy butter: "soy" seems to connote a lighter, healthier alternative.
+SoyWiki may not be an actual soy product, but it tries to capture the same feeling, applied to wiki software.